-Diagnosis: Belgium "Good practice" elements ✓ Inter-Ministerial road safety Committee for inter-sectoral and "vertical" coordination (between ministries and between the national and regional levels) in policy adoption.
-"Task Force" under the Inter-Ministerial Committee to follow up decisions and coordinate implementation (however with no real authority). ✓ A formal structure for stakeholder consultation (including local governments and NGOs).
-Mostly knowledge-based policy-making, structural links between research (IBSR) and practice, use of benchmarking. ✓ A national Road Safety Observatory. ✓ Availability of a multi-disciplinary research team (at IBSR). ✓ Some sustainable funding for IBSR, based on taxes on vehicle inspection and driver licensing. ✓ A national targeted medium-to-long term road safety programme. ✓ Some monitoring of progress, mostly unformal. ✓ Some multi-disciplinary road safety training courses on offer.
-Elements needing improvement ✓ The Inter-Ministerial road safety Committee reports to the ministry of Transport (not to the higher government level). ✓ No long term vision. ✓ Sectoral implementation of the road safety programme with no formal monitoring and reporting procedure; the programme is not legally binding for the ministries involved. ✓ No budget estimate for the action programme. ✓ No global identifyable road safety budget, no guarantee of sufficient funding to implement the programme. ✓ Limited funding for research. ✓ No evaluation of safety measures so far (but it is planned). ũ ✓ No training plan for road safety actors.
+Inter-Ministerial road safety Committee for inter-sectoral and "vecoordination (between ministries and between the national and regional levels) in policy adoption.
+"Task Force" under the Inter-Ministerial Committee to follow up decisions and coordinate implementation (however with no real authority). decisions and coordinate implementation (however with no real Ο Ο ▲ A formal structure for stakeholder consultation (including local governments and NGOs).
+A formal structure for stakeholder consultation (including local governments and NGOs).
+Mostly knowledge-based policy-making, structural links between research (IBSR) and practice, use of benchmarking.
+A national Road Safety Observatory.
+Availability of a multi-disciplinary research team (at IBSR).
+Some sustainable funding for IBSR, based on taxes on vehicle inspection and driver licensing.
+N ✓ A national Road Safety Observatory.
+Availability of a multi-disciplinary research team (at IBSR).
+Some sustainable funding for IBSR, based on taxes on vehicle inspection and driver licensing. ✓ A national targeted medium-to-long term road safety programm e. ✓ Some monitoring of progress, mostly unformal. ✓ Some multi-disciplinary road safety training courses on offer.
+The Inter-Ministerial road safety Committee reports to the minis Transport (not to the higher government level). try of K No long term vision.
+Transport (not to the higher government level).
+No long term vision.
+Sectoral implementation of the road safety programme with no to monitoring and reporting procedure; the programme is not legal binding for the ministries involved.
+No budget estimate for the action programme.
+No global identifyable road safety budget, no guarantee of suffic funding to implement the programme.
+Limited funding for research.
+No evaluation of safety measures so far (but it is planned).
+No training plan for road safety actors. \checkmark No budget estimate for the action programme.
+No global identifyable road safety budget, no guarantee of sufficient funding to implement the programme. cient ✓ Limited funding for research. \checkmark No evaluation of safety measures so far (but it is planned). ✓ No training plan for road safety actors.